heidi-e/RAG-volution/README.md

   - **"Write a MongoDB query to return thriller movies from 2005-2012."**
   - **"What is the difference between a B+ tree and an AVL tree?"**

+  ## Setup Instructions

+### Install Docker
+To run the Redis server and other dependencies, you must install Docker:

+- [Download Docker](https://www.docker.com/get-started) and install it based on your operating system.

+### Run Redis in Docker
+1. Pull the Redis Docker image
+2. Start a Redis container and expose it on port 6379

+### Run Qdrant in Docker
+1. Pull the Qdrant Docker image
+2. Start a Qdrant container and expose it on port 6333

 ## How to Run
 1. Clone the repository:
    ```bash